KerwannTEP/Ptychohyla/README.md

 ## Integration

-One may perform a run for a King sphere by going to the `job` folder and launching the bash script
+One may perform a CPU run for a King sphere by going to the `job` folder and launching the bash script

 ```
 $ bash job_stream_king_run.sh